wargie/Die_Cutting/README.md

 - 389R - final diecut for Nilpeter and small Lesko
 - add a new section with figure cuts
 - add a new section with perforation cuts

+`Curren version: 1.19 - 09-10-2024`
+- add some figure cuts
+- add new regular cuts